Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the Vatican Museums with a guide

 If you wanted to spend several days in the Vatican Museums, you could.
-However, time during your trip is precious, so I recommend you to hire an expert guide who, in about 3 hours, will show you the main masterpieces.
-In this post I compare the best tours you can do in the Vatican.
+However, time during your trip is precious, so I recommend that you hire a guided tour of the Vatican Museums and St. Peter's with an expert guide who will show you the main masterpieces.

 Don't forget to pack a pair of long pants and a jacket to cover your shoulders during the visit.
-In the Vatican they are very rigorous with the attire.
+The Vatican is very strict about clothing.

 Take a gastronomic break overlooking the river

-If you thought you could only picnic in Central Park in the Big Apple, you were very wrong.
+If you thought you could only picnic in Central Park in the Big Apple, you were sorely mistaken.
 One of my favorite things to do in the Vatican was to order a take-out pasta dish from Pastasciutta and eat it on the bridge, with a wonderful view of the river.
 It tasted great!
-These are my five favorite dining options near the Vatican area.
+Here are my five favorite dining options near the Vatican area.

-If there is a colorful and bohemian neighborhood par excellence, it is the Trastevere district.
-After visiting the Vatican, I suggest you spend the afternoon wandering the narrow streets of this charming neighborhood.
-In addition, you can cross the bridge that connects with the Tiber Island, very lively and with open-air cinema in summer.
+If there is a quintessential colorful and bohemian neighborhood, it's the Trastevere district.
+After visiting the Vatican, I advise you to enjoy the afternoon with a tour of Trastevere, where you will walk through the narrow streets of this charming neighborhood.
+In addition, you can cross the bridge that connects to the Tiber Island, very lively and with open-air cinema in summer.
+Of course, if you travel on this date be sure to check the article Rome in summer.

 Day 3: enjoy a day of flea markets and catacombs

-One of my favorite things to do when I'm traveling is to wander around the local markets as if I were a local.
-I must admit that the Campo dei Fiori market in Rome is one of the markets that has surprised me the most of all the ones I've been to.
+One of my favorite activities when I'm on a trip is to get lost in the local markets as if I were just another inhabitant of the area.
+I recognize that the market in Rome's Campo dei Fiori is one of the ones that has surprised me the most of all the ones I've been to.
 It is a festival of smells, colors and flavors impossible to forget.
 The morning will fly by.

 Delve into the subway Rome and its catacombs

-In the afternoon, after tasting the food from the stalls of the Campo dei Fiori market, you can visit the catacombs of Rome, which are literally a small city under another city.
+In the afternoon, after savoring the food from the market stalls of Campo dei Fiori, you can take a guided tour of Rome's catacombs which are literally a small city beneath another city.
 Did you know that the catacombs were the ancient subway cemeteries used by the Christian and Hebrew communities in the area of Rome?

-The catacombs began to be built in the second century and were not completed until the fifth century.
+The catacombs began to be built in the 2nd century and were not completed until the 5th century.
 They were where the pagan citizens, Jews and early Christians of Rome were buried.
-And, believe me, whether it's hot or rainy in the winter in Rome, you won't be better off anywhere than visiting the bowels of the city under cover.
+And, believe me, whether it's hot or rainy in winter in Rome, you won't be better off anywhere than visiting the bowels of the city under cover.

-After a full day of walking, it's time to relax with a night tour of Rome with an expert guide so you can forget about Google Maps and just enjoy the wonders of the Eternal City.
+After a full day of walking, it's time to relax with a night tour of illuminated Rome with an expert guide so that you can forget about Google Maps and worry only about enjoying the wonders of the Eternal City.

 On this route you will see the main monuments of the city illuminated.
 Among them, the majestic and magical Trevi Fountain, don't forget to throw the traditional coin and take a selfie!
-After all, it's not every day that you are in one of the most famous fountains in the world, right?
+After all, it's not every day you get to stand in one of the most famous fountains in the world, right?

 Day 4: dive into Villa Borghese and dine in a convent